0x78f1935/BotZilla_LEGACY/README.md

 Type !!help command for more info on a command.
 You can also type !!help category for more info on a category.
 ```

+When BotZilla is added to your discord server this list may be outdated.
+New features will still be added and optimalizations are always nice to do.
+Make sure to check out `!!help` for the updated list of commands and `!!help command` for more info about that command.
+This readme is last updated on version `V0.4`.
+Version `v0.4.1` supports a new help menu which works exactly the same.
+The current version can be found in the `!!help` menu.